-Colleges must structure an adequate and effective budget for fiscal year 2020 Perkins funded activities.
-Perkins sub-recipients are required to complete the State of Illinois Uniform Budget Spreadsheet.
+Perkins sub-recipients are required to complete the State of Illinois Uniform Budget Spreadsheet annually, with that respective fiscal year's financials.
 The Uniform Budget Spreadsheet contains ten expenditure categories.
 Please see EDGAR 2 CFR Part 200 or the following table for more details.